evgenyneu/image_compressor_c/optimization.md

 ## Benchmark log

-Here we write the `user` elapsed time from the output of the `time` command.
-Text like `c830f4e` in brackets indicates the corresponding GIT commit.
+Here we write the elapsed time reported by the benchmark.

 ### Initial (c830f4e)